What is Eczema?

 Well, eczema is actually the name for a certain group of conditions, and these conditions cause the skin to become red, itchy and inflamed.
 There are, in truth, eight types of eczema.
 There are lots of cases of eczema affecting children as you can see on the TV news.

 One common misconception of eczema is that it is contagious.
-Thus, because of this misconception, some children sometimes have to suffer a lot of bullying and rejection among peers.
+Thus, because of this misconception, some children sometimes have to suffer a lot of bullying and rejection among peers which is also a form of child abuse or kindermishandeling.
 Kids who do not understand the sickness have a tendency to be ticked off at the sight of red and inflamed skin of their playmates.
 It is then the job of the adults, specifically the parents, to make kids understand that its is actually not contagious.
 You can’t “catch it” from someone else.

 If children can be made to understand that eczema is not contagious, then there will be less likelihood for them to bully those who are suffering from it.
 There really is no reason to avoid playing with those who have it, mainly because it can’t be passed on to you, and that’s a fact.